softnanolab/hpc-tutorial/plumed-setup/README.md

 ## 2. Compile and Install PLUMED

+        skip this step if you're on the HPC

 This took me faaaaaaar too long, as there seemed to be many options, but the following should work fine:

 ```bash